genome/bam-readcount/paper.md

 variant callers [@Koboldt2013-cm; @Kothen-Hill2018-is].
-In addition, it has found broad applicability in diverse fields including tumor evolution, single-cell genomics, climate change ecology, and tracking community spread of SARS-CoV-2. [@Paiva2020-za; @Miller2018-od;
+In addition, it has found broad applicability in diverse fields including tumor evolution, single-cell genomics, climate change ecology, and tracking community spread of SARS-CoV-2 [@Paiva2020-za; @Miller2018-od;
 @Muller2018-vy; @Sun2020-fm].

 # Statement of need

-Though many tools exist that can call simple genotypes from sequence data, there is frequently a need for rapid and comprehensive reporting of sequencing metrics at specific genomic locations.
-The `bam-readcount` tool reports 15 metrics chosen specifically because they are known to be associated with the quality of sequence reads and individual base calls.
-These include summarized mapping and base qualities, strandedness information, mismatch counts, and position within the reads.
-This information can be useful in a large number of contexts, with one frequent application being variant filtering and ensemble variant calling situations where consistent, tool-agnostic metrics are useful [@Anzar2019-vp; @Kothen-Hill2018-is; @Kockan2017-to].
+Bam-readcount is designed to meet two related needs related to genomic sequence analysis.
+The first is rapid genotyping of specific locations from a bam file, reporting not just the dominant bases, but counts of all bases.
+One context in which this is important is residual disease monitoring, where base changes with frequency below the sensitivity of standard genomic variant callers may still be informative.
+The second is reporting 15 key metrics for each reported base, including summarized mapping and base qualities, strandedness information, mismatch counts, and position within the reads.
+This information can be useful in a large number of contexts, with one frequent application being variant filtering, to remove false-positive calls, either with straightforward application of heuristic cutoffs or with semi-automated machine-learning approaches [@Ainscough2018-yp; @Koboldt2013-us].
+Another common use case is in ensemble variant calling situations where there is disagreement about base counts or key metrics at particular sites.
+Bam-readcount can be used to produce consistent, tool-agnostic metrics that are helpful in resolving such ambiguity [@Anzar2019-vp; @Kothen-Hill2018-is; @Kockan2017-to].

 # Implementation and results